steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

 HF_TOKEN=<your Hugging Face access token>
 ```

-## 4. Initialise the database
+## Populate the database

-### 4.1 Run crawler to populate database

-The following script will take a while for the first time you run it as it crawls through all the files and webpages with lse.ac.uk domain name.
-Subsequent runs of the crawler should be quicker as it only updates the files and webpages that has changed.
+The database needs to be populated with content for _PolicyBot_ to use.
+This can be:

+- Remote content - HTML files and PDF documents that are publicly available on the LSE website.
+- Local content - PDF documents that are held in local storage.

+It is not essential to populate the database with both types of content.
+Additional content can be added to the database at any point.
+As _PolicyBot_ is a RAG-based chatbot how well it performs is related to the information it is able to reference for its responses.

+### Remote content

-Run the following code to start the crawler :
+Run this script to scrape content from the LSE website:

 ```bash
 sh scripts/start_crawlers.sh
 ```

+The script runs one or more crawlers defined in the `spiders` directory of the project.

+The script will take a considerable amount of time to complete when it is first run.
+Subsequent runs will be quicker as it will only process files or documents that have changed compared to the versions in the database.

+Note that it is safe to interupt and restart the script.

+### Local content

 ### 4.2 Run the embedding script